An Absolute Beginners Guide to Spacemacs for Academic Writing – Part 1

 Note the number following d in the first line is twelve (hint: copy and paste).

-THE INSTALLATION WILL TAKE SOME TIME because, currently, emacs-plus may need to be built from source (except on Sierra).
+THE INSTALLATION WILL TAKE SOME TIME.
+When I last performed this installation emacs-plus needed to be built from source (not the case on Sierra and High Sierra because it is “bottled” ready to pour.)
 This may cause an error message but is not a problem.
 On Yosemite or prior expect several minutes, at least, for the installation (depends on your machine) – but it can be unattended.

-Brew will also give a WARNING about “linkapps” being deprecated.
+Brew may also give a WARNING about “linkapps” being deprecated.
 However, it should still work.